Deepthought-Solutions/typox/typst-package/lib.typ

 }

 /// Load RDF data from a pre-generated JSON file
 ///
+/// ⚠️ OBSOLETE: This function is for use with the Typox CLI binary only.
+/// Use oxload-turtle() and oxquery() instead for package-based usage.
+///
 /// This is a simpler alternative when you want to specify the exact file path.
 ///